johnnycistudent/dogdeal/README.md

     * Large/Extra Large devices - Lenovo ideapad 520, Asus Vivobook, Samsung 49-Inch 4K Ultra HD Smart LED TV.

 ### Bugs
-  Most of the bugs I encountered while developing this site...
+  The bugs I encountered when testing this site:
-  This produced the following bugs when I asked family and friends to test my site:
   * When I switched from the development stage to hosting the app on Heroku, I had an issue with displaying the images from the advertisements that were hosted on AWS S3 on the site.
 The static files such as the banner image, the css files and js files were working but when I uploaded an image from the front end forms, the images wouldn't be displayed or be stored in S3.
 When I uploaded from the admin panel, the file would work but that wouldn't work for the purposes of this project.
 The fact the admin panel worked for uploading the image files made me aware that the connection between S3 and my project wasn't an issue, it must've been something within my forms.
   I found the answer in a stackoverflow query [here](https://stackoverflow.com/questions/44489956/amazon-s3-storing-image-files-from-django-dont-upstream-uploaded-images-by).
 The tutorials that I followed (the Code Institute tutorials and tutorials from [here](https://simpleisbetterthancomplex.com)) helped me to set up saving the information entered by the user on the form but I was missing the "request.FILES" when saving the form data  in the views.py file from the products app.
 I also added " enctype="multipart/form-data" " to the HTML form.
 I learned more about the process [here](https://simpleisbetterthancomplex.com/tutorial/2016/08/01/how-to-upload-files-with-django.html) It was a simple fix in the end but one that stumped me.
   * I had an issue using my own email as the host email as my google account security settings kept preventing my app from being used as the host.
 I allowed third party application access on my google account security settings but unless I did that every single time google was still blocking my reset password emails.
 I consulted the Full-Stack Frameworks channel on Stack and saw that a few other users had set up a new gmail account so their security settings for their personal email wouldn't interfere with the app's email hosting.
 I set up a new email account and allowed third party apps access and because there was no google account linked to it, it worked.